My First Health Screening at an International Hospital

 Since I had two friends who were already suffering from pancreatic cancer, I thought that a health screening such as this may have prevented or caught the illness early on so that it could have been treated properly.
 I was also frustrated that this test was not included in any of my previous physicals at home.

 As a result, I have gone back every year for the health screening program and feel quite comfortable being a medical tourist since the international hospitals I have visited have the quality, cost, infrastructure, and efficiency that surpasses the standards with which I’ve grown up.

 This site is intended to help you and all other potential patients and medical travelers find similar top hospitals globally and see reviews from those patients.
 With this information medical tourists will have the knowledge to choose medical options in other countries successfully and that may be better in many ways than the choices they have at home.

 Thank you for visiting our website, participating in this mission, and for saving lives.

 My Normal Abdominal Scan

 How to Sign Up on ClinicTrip

 If you have visited an international hospital and want to write a review, create a free account in ClinicTrip.
 Just click the Sign Up button on the top of the screen.
 You can sign up using a Google account or sign up directly with ClinicTrip with your email and a password.
 We do not use or sell your personal information.

 When you sign up, you’ll receive a verification email to your inbox.
 Click the link and log in and your account set up is complete.
 Click on the My Profile button at the top of the page after you are logged in and add a profile photo.
 You can also post articles from this screen as well.
 Just click Post Article, add your title and text, and submit it.
-We’ll review it and post it in a couple of days if it is relevant for medical tourism.
+We’ll review it and post it in a couple of days on our blog if it is relevant for medical tourism.

 How to Write a Review